 A young man with much on his mind and much to do.
-His days were full with school, friends, sports, dreams and goals.
+His days were packed with school, friends, sports, dreams, and goals.

 And his goal on that day was to get to the bicycle shop.
 So I’d offered to take him there since I had to run into town anyway.

-He explained rather quietly, “But I was looking forward to the time with you, Mom.”
+He quietly explained, “But I was looking forward to the time with you, Mom.”

-Me??
-His mom?
-His answer caught me so off-guard, I couldn’t speak for a moment or two.
+His answer caught me so off-guard that I couldn’t speak for a moment or two.
 But when I finally found my voice, I immediately changed plans.
 One more time.